 After configuring the ports and starting the engine, the engine is ready to be added to the controller.
 The Engines View may be used to add a remote engine.
 When prompted, the IP address should be an address the controller can connect directly to.
 If your firewall uses a NAT, then this is the IP address of the firewall; otherwise it is that of the engine itself.
 The port option should reflect the value of the RmiRegistryPort configured on the engine.

 Further Configuration

-Once the controller has been able to successfully connect to an engine, the engine may be managed through the Engines View.
+Once the controller has been able to successfully connect to a server agent, the agent may be managed through the Servers View.